sriram010689/geox-young-academy/day-1.md

 Tools
 -----

-The morning of day 1 aims at enabling you to use the following tools:
+The afternoo of day 1 aims at enabling you to use the following tools:

 - Python 3 as Python 2 is will be outdated soon.
   If you can install Python 3.6, this is best.